crystalin/better-voice-typing/README.md

    ```

 ## TODO

-- [x] Migrate to `uv` for dependency and environment management
-- [x] Migrate to LiteLLM as wrapper to support other LLM providers.
-- [x] Handling for the `settings.json` file, so I'm not committing changes to mine.
+Want to request a feature or report a bug?
+[Create an issue](https://github.com/Elevate-Code/better-voice-typing/issues)

 - [x] Review and validate setup and installation process
 - [x] Add support for OpenAI's [new audio models](https://platform.openai.com/docs/guides/audio)
+- [x] Update and improve README.md
+- [ ] Some warning or auto-stop if recording duration is going to be too long (due to 25MB API limits)
 - [ ] Add support for more speech-to-text providers (Google Cloud implementation in progress)
+- [ ] Since text cleaning isn't needed with gpt-4o-transcribe, pivot it to be "post-processing" and allow user to customize the prompt
 - [ ] Customizable activation shortcuts for recording control
-- [ ] (may no longer apply) Some warning or auto-stop if recording duration is going to be too long (due to API limits)
-- [ ] Update and improve README.md
 - [ ] Improved transcription accuracy via VLM for code variables, proper nouns and abbreviations using screenshot context and cursor position
+- [ ] Add support for translation?

 ## Contributing